How and why police pensions are being reformed, and how the changes will affect officers' pensions.

 If you qualify for the transitional protection or tapering arrangements and you opt-out during the period in which you are covered by them, you will lose any future protection.
 If you then wanted to re-join the scheme you would be enrolled into the 2015 scheme.

 You will also need to start paying tax on the elements of your salary that you previously paid as contributions, and you will need to pay a higher rate of national insurance as you will be contracted back into the state second pension.
 You would also lose the benefit of your employer’s contribution to your pension.
-Before making final decisions about whether to remain in or opt out of any pension scheme, individuals are encouraged to seek their own independent financial advice, based on their own personal situation.

 The mechanism for protecting accrued rights in the 1987 Police Pension Scheme accurately mirrors the expectation that scheme members may have to a faster accrual rate with increased service.
 For those police officers who remain in service after the scheme has closed (or, if applicable, after their tapered protection ends), the number of years that they have built up in the closed scheme remains the same - but the accrual rate applied to the years that they have built up gradually increases to reflect what it would have been had the scheme remained open.